joshuamwale/joshuamwale/README.md

 👯 I’m looking to collaborate on:
 * Building APIs at scale
-* Building open source tools
+* Open source software development

 🤔 I’m looking for help with:
 * **Career mentorship**